Repulsive Monte Carlo on the sphere for the sliced Wasserstein distance: New candidate estimators

-\paragraph{The spherical ensemble.} In the specific setting $d=3$, another projection DPP over $\mathbb{S}^2$ is available in the probability literature, the so-called \emph{spherical ensemble}.
+In the specific setting $d=3$, another projection DPP over $\mathbb{S}^2$ is available in the probability literature, the so-called \emph{spherical ensemble}.
 The spherical ensemble comes from random matrix theory, with a dedicated sampling algorithm by construction.

 \begin{defi}[Spherical ensemble, Theorem 3 in \cite{krishnapur_random_2009}] Let $A$ and $B$ be standard i.i.d. $N \times N$ complex Gaussian matrices.
 Consider $\pi : \mathbb{S}^2 \setminus \{\operatorname{North}\} \rightarrow \mathbb{C}$ the stereographic projection (North being the North pole), and $\lambda_1,\dots, \lambda_N$ the eigenvalues of the random matrix $A^{-1}B$.
 Then $\mathcal{S}_N = \{\pi^{-1}(\lambda_1),\dots, \pi^{-1}(\lambda_N)\}$ is a DPP with respect to the uniform measure $\mathrm{d}\theta$ on the sphere, of almost sure cardinality $N$. \end{defi}